Recommended online editing courses in Australia

 If you have tertiary qualifications (but not in editing)

 If you have completed a bachelor degree or diploma that has some relevance to writing or editing (such as Bachelor of Arts), you may be eligible to undertake one of these online post-graduate courses offered by University of Southern Queensland: Graduate Certificate of Editing and Publishing, or Master of Arts (Editing and Publishing).

 If you have completed a bachelor degree and are a practising editor, you may be eligible for this online post-graduate course offered by Macquarie University: Graduate Certificate of Editing and Electronic Publishing.

 If you have completed and recommend any other online editing courses, please let me know here.

 Note: you need to have a tertiary qualification in editing and/or the required level of experience as an editor.o be eligible for professional membership of IPEd.

 Good luck in pursuing your editing career!

-I wish to thank Secret Editors Business (Facebook group) members for contributing information for this article.
+I wish to thank IPEd and Secret Editors Business (Facebook group) members for contributing information for this article.